Septic Tank Pumping

 Setting a Higher Standard

-Many septic pumping companies use the homeowner’s hose to provide water for the process.
-That means the same hands that are touching a septic tank (and potentially touching raw sewage) are touching a homeowner’s personal property.
-When Speedy Septic comes to your home, we bring all our own septic pumping equipment.
-Our trucks feature high-powered pressure washers to clean your tank thoroughly, removing build-up on the septic tank baffles and septic system surfaces.
-Every hose is cleared and capped before it’s rolled back up, to ensure no residual sewage spills into your yard.
-And should our technicians need access to your home, they always put on shoe coverings first.
-This cleaner approach reflects our higher standard of septic service – and keeps your house and yard clean.
+Some septic pumping companies use the homeowner’s hose to provide water for the process.
+That means the same hands that touch the tank touch the homeowner’s property.
+At Speedy Septic, we use our own hoses and equipment.
+We pressure wash the tank interior to remove build-up.
+Every hose is cleared and capped before it’s rolled back up, to ensure no sewage spills into your yard.
+And should we need access to your home, we wear shoe coverings.
+This approach keeps your house and yard clean, and it reflects our higher standard of service.

-A home septic system check-up can help identify problems before they lead to costly septic repairs – or even worse, a complete septic system failure.
-Our check-up doesn’t harm your system but rather just evaluates how your system is working, similar to an engine diagnostic test.
-Only Speedy Septic offers a free 28-point check-up with residential tank pumpings.
+A check-up can uncover problems before they lead to costly septic repairs – or even worse, a complete system failure.
+Our check-up is like an engine diagnostic test – it evaluates how efficiently your system is working.
+Only Speedy provides a 28-point check-up with each tank pumping.
+Our goal is to give homeowners the necessary info so they can maintain their systems and avoid expensive emergency work.

 - Condition of clean-out